Table of Contents

 After your customers have collected products they’d like to purchase in the cart, they’ll be able to go directly to checkout and pay online via PayPal.

-Please note that it’s not obligatory for your clients to have a PayPal account to checkout – thanks to PayPal Guest Checkout option, it will be possible for them to pay with PayPal via credit card.
+Please note that it’s not obligatory for your clients to have a PayPal account to checkout – thanks to the PayPal Guest Checkout option, it will be possible for them to pay with PayPal via credit card.

 This plugin is in charge of pretty much the opposite functions: it lets you build fully responsive lists or catalogs of products through native WordPress functionality.

-Along with adding text descriptions and images of the goods, you’ll be able to create custom variations for them via attributes (the number of variations is limited to 3 in the free version), set product prices in any currency and offer multiple shipping options to choose from (max 3 in the free version.)
+Along with adding text descriptions and images of the goods, you’ll be able to create custom variations for them via attributes (the number of variations is limited to 3 in the free version), set product prices in any currency, and offer multiple shipping options to choose from (max 3 in the free version.)

 Additionally, you’ll have a chance to expand the plugin’s functionality with premium extensions, among which are integrations with external payment providers.
 This will let you accept payments online and turn your products catalog into a fully-fledged online shop.